 Print off enough outlines of dinosaurs for each child to have one and ask them to write down as many 'Dino words' as they can inside the print-off.You could learn the 'dinosaur stomp' song to get them in the mood!

-You might like to introduce this dinosaur for kids teaching idea by having a few goes before they are let loose on the idea.
+You might like to introduce this dinosaurs for kids teaching idea by having a few goes at it before you let them loose on the idea.
 Start by giving them and example such as Diplodocus is 'as big as a bus'.
 Then get the kids to think of some of their own.
 You could make a class book of Dino Similes, one for each dinosaur perhaps?
 Encourage the kids to make some silly ones because silly ones are fun!